MukundVarmaT/oh-my-dl/README.md

 - `python3 oh-my-dl.py -t` (or) `python3 oh-my-dl.py -trending` - fetches latest trending papers based on number of GitHub stars per hour in the corresponding paper repository.

 Since I am personally using this utility, I will try to keep it updated.
 Incase of feature requests and bugs, feel free to open a new issue.

+## To DO

+- [ ] Check compatibility on Windows.
+(Currently tested on Ubuntu)
+- [ ] Analyse how recommendations vary over long usage.
+- [ ] Direct download of paper pdfs to local repository.
+- [ ] Add support for fetching relevant codebases for these papers if available.